stanford-sdss/postdoc_onboarding/README.md

 ### Live Code Agenda:
 1. Open an [interactive session](https://ondemand.sherlock.stanford.edu/pun/sys/dashboard/batch_connect/sessions), pointing to Oak
 2. Create a new notebook, and use [Globus](https://www.globus.org/) to confirm that the notebook file is saved in Oak
-3. Clone [this GitHub repo](https://github.com/stanford-sdss/serc_live_demo/tree/main) into Oak and interact using `serc`
+3. Clone [this GitHub repo](https://github.com/stanford-sdss/postdoc_onboarding) into Oak and interact using `serc`
-4. Run an [example notebook](https://github.com/stanford-sdss/serc_live_demo/blob/main/notebooks/interactive_demo.ipynb), and save the outcomes to Oak
+4. Run an [example notebook](https://github.com/stanford-sdss/postdoc_onboarding/main/notebooks/interactive_demo.ipynb), and save the outcomes to Oak
+5. Write a [script]() file based on the [notebook](https://github.com/stanford-sdss/postdoc_onboarding/main/notebooks/interactive_demo.ipynb)
+6. Write an [sbatch file](), and schedule a job using SLURM.

 ### Do you have any questions?
 Please reach out to us at [sdss-compute@stanford.edu](mailto:sdss-compute@stanford.edu), or schedule a consultation with our team [here]().

 ### Would you like to provide feedback on your SDSS-CC onboarding session?
+Please provide anonymous feedback on your onboarding [here](https://forms.gle/x3wB8qMPWBbeNosR9).